 Nationwide coverage.
-TracFone is a Mobile Virtual Network Operator (MVNO) that buys network access at wholesale from the four national carriers and resells it to provide service.
+TracFone is a Mobile Virtual Network Operator (MVNO) that buys network access at wholesale from three of the four national carriers (AT&T, Verizon and T-Mobile) and resells it to provide service.
 As such, it has a vast national network that reaches most areas of the U.S., though performance in specific locales can vary.
-That said, TracFone does fairly well in large national surveys.
-Contributors to Viewpoints.com rank TracFone highly for call quality and coverage.
+Which network provides service for you will depend on the phone you buy or bring to with you when you sign up.

 2. J.D.
 Power & Associates

 TracFone earns good, but not great, feedback in this J.D.
 Power and Associates' survey of customer care offered by prepaid cell phone plans.
 It finishes below average among providers, but beats out other carriers (Straight Talk and Net10) owned by the same parent company.

 Review: Overall Satisfaction with Wireless Customer Care Service Is Lower among Customers with Device Payment Plans, Editors of J.D.
 Power and Associates, July 30, 2015

 TracFone does much better in this survey that measures satisfaction with the buying experience.
 TracFone scores above the industry average, earning a three circle rating (out of five).

 Review: Wireless Carrier Sales Reps Play Key Role Delivering a Satisfying Purchase Experience to Tablet and Smartphone Shoppers, Editors of J.D.
 Power and Associates, Feb.
 19, 2015